The Great Plains Interactive Distance Education Alliance (IDEA)

-- All courses and curricula receive full institutional review and meet the academic standards of the participating institutions.
+- All courses and curricula receive a full institutional review and meet the academic standards of the participating institutions.

-- Students choose their "home" institution, where they apply for admission, enroll in courses, pay tuition and graduate.
+- Students choose their "home" institution, where they apply for admission, enroll in courses, pay tuition, and graduate.

 - Courses are taught by faculty from each of the partner institutions on a schedule determined by the faculty team.

 - Students pay the Great Plains IDEA "Common Price" per credit hour regardless of the home or teaching institution.